nraiha/DistributedSystems2020/README.md

 ## Usage
 To install, use ```make```.
 ./server.sh will start the server and ./client.sh <nickname> will start the client.
 We assume that the ip to be connected can be found from eth0.

+## Start manually

 **Start server**